jensv/2018-08-27-llnl_pandas/_episodes/01-libraries.md

 ## A program must import a library module before using it.

-Use `import` to load a library module into a program's memory.
+Python doesn't load all of the libraries available to it by default.
+We have to add an `import` statement to our code in order to use library functions.
+To import a library, we use the syntax `import libraryName`.
+Each time we call a function that's in a library, we use the syntax `LibraryName.FunctionName`.
+Adding the library name with a `.` before the function name tells Python where to find the function.
-Then refer to things from the module as `module_name.thing_name`.
+Then refer to things from the module as `libraryName.thing_name`.
-    *   Python uses `.` to mean "part of".
 Using `math`, one of the modules in the standard library:

 ~~~